Kaishan USA | March 29, 2021 | Uncategorized

 Keeping a compressor from getting too hot depends on good airflow and carrying out regular preventive maintenance.
 Here are some tips for both:

-To some compressor operators, exhausting hot air to the outside seems like a waste of energy.
+In some compressor installations, exhausting hot air to the outside seems like a waste of energy.
 This is especially true if the compressor runs all the time.
 To address this, some facilities use the air for heating during winter months, or even for processes that benefit from warm air, such as drying.